 Don’t you love dreaming about bigger and better things?
 We do!
 Think about the last time you bought a lottery ticket.
 The best part about having that lottery ticket, as most of us never win, is dreaming of what we’ll do with our multi-million-dollar winnings.

 If you need to change your mind, start with your hopes and dreams.
 What’s on your bucket list?
 Where do you want to travel?
 What does retirement look like?

-Beginning here will start to change your mind towards the future possible and away from the current inconceivable.
-This Hopes & Dreams worksheet will walk you through getting clear on what you truly want and not what you think you should want or what others want for you.
+Starting here will start to change your mind towards the future possible and away from the current inconceivable.
 Until we did this, we were living up to the gay cliché, and everyone else’s expectations and that was a recipe for failure.